Media

 Are cameras allowed in court?

-No. On occasions the SPA may give permission for a pool camera to cover a high profile matter.
+No. However, requests will be considered and the Authority may give permission for a pool camera to cover a high profile matter.
 Requests must be made in writing to the media officer and approval granted by the Director.
 Court artists are allowed.

 Can I dial into court proceedings?